chromium/chromium/docs/security/side-channel-threat-model.md

 Even so,
 [we might want to consider teaching CORB about Flash flavour of CORS](https://crbug.com/816318).

-##### All Frames In A `<webview>` Run In The Same Process

-[`<webview>`s run in a separate renderer process](https://developer.chrome.com/apps/tags/webview), but that single process hosts all frames in the `<webview>` (even with Strict Site Isolation enabled elsewhere in Chrome).
-Extra work is needed to fix this.

-Mitigating factors:

-* `<webview>` is available only to Web UI and Chrome Apps (which are deprecated outside of Chrome OS).
-* `<webview>` contents are in a separate storage partition (separate from the normal profile and from the Chrome App using the `<webview>` tag).
-The Chrome App is also in an additional separate storage partition.

-Chrome WebUI pages must not, and Chrome Apps should not, use `<webview>` for hosting arbitrary web pages.
-They must only allow a single trustworthy page or set of pages.
-The user already has to trust the Chrome App to do the right thing (there is no Omnibox, for example) and only take the user to safe sites.
-If we can’t enforce this programmatically, we may consider enforcing it through code review.

 ##### Android `WebView`

 Android `WebView`s run in their own process as of Android O, so the hosting